-"E.Bu.Ri.Ko" is situated in a standalone house located in an old district of Karuizawa for holiday villas, and the area itself is full of history and considered one of Japan's premier summer resort destinations.
+"E.Bu.Ri.Ko" is located in a house in an old district of Karuizawa for holiday villas, and the area itself is full of history and considered one of Japan's premier summer resort destinations.
 The title "E.Bu.Ri.Ko" comes from the name of a mushroom, and just like its namesake, this restaurant serves French fare that specializes in wild mushrooms picked straight from the forest.

 The owner-chef Atsushi Uchibori is originally from the city of Umeda in Nagano Prefecture.
 In his twenties, he served as a chef at an Auberge-style French restaurant in Matsumoto, a city located in Nagano.
 While he was there he picked up an interest in mushrooms, which led him to study and learn more about mushrooms and plants that grow out in the wild.
 While he continued to learn as much as he could about cooking with mushrooms, he served as a sous-chef at "La Butte Boisee" in Setagaya, as well as "Mushroom" in Ebisu.
 From there he moved on to set up his own establishment in 2011.